apreciado3/final2019/README.md

 # final2019
-A separate markdown file for each different group of people considered
+I am going to make a separate markdown file for each different group of people considered